Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems

 \subsubsection{Critical Frequency versus Drive/Loss Ratio and Kerr Non-Linearity}

-In this section we discuss the behavior of the critical frequency $\Omega_c$, signaling the onset of a quantum synchronized phase, as a function of drive/loss ratio $r$ and Kerr non-linearity $U$.
-In Figure \ref{fig:wcVzR} we plot this frequency as a function of the drive amplitude $r$, both for Open-DMFT (for $z=50$) and for Gutzwiller mean field theory ($z=\infty$).
+In this section we discuss the behavior of the critical frequency $\Omega_c$, signaling the onset of a quantum synchronized phase, as a function of pump/loss ratio $r$ and Kerr non-linearity $U$.
+In Figure \ref{fig:wcVzR} we plot this frequency as a function of the incoherent drive amplitude $r$, both for DMFT (for $z=50$) and for Gutzwiller mean field theory ($z=\infty$).
 We see that $\Omega_c$ scales linearly with the drive at large values of $r$ (see fit in Fig. \ref{fig:wcVzR}), a result which is in agreement with the semiclassical result obtained for the VdP array Eq.~(\ref{eqn:omegavdp}) where $\omega_{\rm vdp}/U \sim r/2$.

-As the drive is reduced and the number of bosons per site decreases one expects quantum fluctuations to become more important.
-Indeed we see significant deviations from the semiclassical result at small $r$, already captured by Gutzwiller mean field but more pronounced for Open-DMFT.
+As the pump is reduced and the number of bosons per site decreases one expects quantum fluctuations to become more important.
+Indeed we see significant deviations from the semiclassical result at small $r$, already captured by Gutzwiller mean field but more pronounced for DMFT.